ddesantiag0/LABREPORT5/index.md

         trauma, burns, haemorrhages, hypothermia, pancreatitis and
         are massively elevated in burns [ 11], heat stroke [ 21],
 ```

+The command caused to have the text that had the query "burns" in biomed to printed out.

 ### grep -w
 Displays the matching entire word along with in what exact file it was found.
 This is useful when you need to know where to find the certain phrase you're looking for